astroumd/lmtoy/docs/masking.md

    or should we allow an even number of values,

      chan(10,20,50,60)

+   I prefer the first option

-2) how to pick beams (pixels)?
+2) related to this, how to pick beams (pixels)?

      beam(1),beam(4)

-3) units. for those should we embed, or separate?
+3) when units are used, should we embed, or separate?
+Duplication is bad, I probably prefer the last option:

      chan(104.1GHz,104.14GHz)
+     chan(104.1,104.14)GHz
      chan(104.1,104.14,GHz)
-     chan(104.1,104.14)GHz

 4) An example of the complex RSR-Yun blanking: